Fandi brothers could be affected by changes to Thai League 1’s foreign player rules

 Ilhan, who will miss the first game due to the Thai FA Cup final, is likely to feature in the second.

-He also did not rule out a return to Singapore football, highlighting the achievements of the Lion City Sailors and BG Tampines Rovers in the AFC Champions League 2 (ACL2).
+He also did not rule out a return to Singapore football, highlighting the achievements of the Lion City Sailors and BG Tampines Rovers in the AFC Champions League Two (ACL2).

 The Sailors reached the ACL2 final in 2025, becoming the first Singaporean outfit to achieve the feat at a continental club competition, while Tampines made it to the last eight in the 2026 edition.

-Ilhan, who won the SPL with Albirex Niigata in 2022, began playing in Thailand in 2024, when he joined Pathum.
+Ilhan, who won the Singapore Premier League with Albirex Niigata in 2022, began playing in Thailand in 2024, when he joined Pathum.

 He then moved on loan to Buriram in June 2025, a spell he credits for sharpening his game and elevating his performances with the national team.